 To produce national estimates, use one of the following discharge weights to weight discharges in the NIS Core files to the discharges from all U.S. community, non-rehabilitation hospitals.
-The name of the discharge weight data element depends on the year of data, the type of analysis, and whether you are using the Core file or the 10% subsample Core file.
+The name of the discharge weight data element depends on the year of data and the type of analysis.